 Basic skills are: Defense, Shooting, Speed, Dribbling, Strength and Post Moves.

-Defense - This skill represents how good a player generally plays defense and represents the primary skill for defense.
+Defense - This skill represents how well a player generally plays defense and represents the primary skill for defense.

-Speed - This skill will not be only tied to a player's faster movement on the court but will also be tied to the quality of his movement: outside, inside, demarcation, etc.
+Speed - This skill will not only be tied to a player's faster movement on the court, but also to the quality of his movement: outside, inside, demarcation, etc.

-Dribbling - This skill represents the overall technique of outside players ( pint guards, shooting guards, small forwards).
-This means that players that have higher skill in dribbling will more easily pass their defender's through a variety of dribbling like crossover, euro step, trough his legs ...
-And will also allow them to play better actions like pick and roll and similar.
+Dribbling - This skill represents the overall technique of outside players (pint guards, shooting guards, small forwards).
+This means that players who have greater skill in dribbling will pass their defenders more easily by utilizing a variety of dribbling skill sets such as crossover, euro step, trough his legs, etc. It will also allow them to play better actions such as pick and roll, or similar.

-Strength - Because strength plays an important role in modern basketball we added this skill to be comparable to speed for outside players only strength will be most important inside, it will be important for driving to the hoop, positioning under the rim etc.
+Strength - Since strength plays an important role in modern basketball we have added this skill to be comparable to speed for outside players, the only difference being that strength is the most important for inside players and it will play an important role when driving the ball to the hoop, positioning under the rim and so on.